BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 Usage/Installation
 ------------------

-This mod must be imported into FilterTool/BLCMM with `Developer tools` -> `Add single mod`.
-Choose the file `TPS Cold Dead Hands.txt` and have at it!
+This mod must be imported into BLCMM using `File -> Import single mod`.
+Choose the file `TPS Cold Dead Hands.blcm` and have at it!

 Mod Details
 -----------